madeintandem/tabs/README.md

 *`from_seconds`*: should return the number of periods in the given number of seconds.
 For example, there are 60 seconds in a minute.

+*`add`*: should add the number of seconds in the given resolution to the supplied timestamp.

 *`normalize`*: should simply return the first timestamp for the period.
 For example, the week resolution returns the first hour of the first day